ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 ![Turn-on Keyboard/Display](Docs/images/kbd-hdmi-7in.png)

 This is a [Logitech k400 series Keyboard with touchpad](https://www.amazon.com/Logitech-Wireless-Keyboard-Touchpad-PC-connected/dp/B014EUQOGK) ~$40 and a something like [7" LCD display with HDMI input](https://www.amazon.com/Loncevon-Portable-Computer-Raspberry-Headphone/dp/B06XQJVXHL) ~$65.
-Neighter of these link are what I have since I purchased mine so long ago but these should work if you need to purchase them.
+Neighter of these links are what I have since I purchased mine so long ago but these should work if you need to purchase equipment like what I use.

 ## Locate and initialize a uSD card with your desired OS

-Ok, my choice for uSD cards is 32GB for normal use, 64GB if I'm planning generate on the RPi.
+Ok, my choice for uSD cards is 32GB for normal use, 64GB if I'm planning generate data on the RPi.
 My other consideration is frequent writing of files (camera or video use.)
-Then in this case I'll opt for uSD cards that support frequent writing.
+Then, in this case, I'll opt for uSD cards that support frequent writing.
 Here's a summary:

 | Size/Capability | Notes - Why |
 |---- | --- |